 Whether or not McDonald’s fries are vegan depends on where in the world you order them.
-They are vegan in most countries, including the UK.
+They are vegan in some countries, including the UK.
 But, the fries that you’ll find in US branches of the fast-food chain are not suitable for vegans or vegetarians.
 Read on to find out why.

 What are McDonald’s fries made of?

 In the UK, McDonald’s fries are known as chips and they are made from potatoes, vegetable oil, sugar and salt.
 However, in other countries, the ingredients list is pretty long and may include beef, milk and various chemicals.